EshaanAgg/type-challenges/notes/README.md

 ```

 It relies on conditional types being deferred when `T` is not known.
 Assignability of deferred conditional types relies on an internal `isTypeIdenticalTo` check.

+- Tuples by definition are readonly, and thus have a specific integer (like `2`) as their length.
+But since arrays do not have a fixed length, they have `number` as their length (kind of like an infinity if you will).